 The egregores inform the civil servants when a character swears an oath of loyalty to them, and they update the records of that individual's nationality.
 They use these records to determine who is eligible to vote in some senatorial elections as well as checking to confirm that an individual is eligible to hold an Imperial title.

 If a territory is conquered by the Empire, then the Senate votes to allocate that territory to one of the ten Imperial nations.
 Usually a territory is assigned to a nation it borders, but this does not always happen.
 Once the vote is completed, the chosen nation's egregore travels around the conquered territory, offering inhabitants the choice to adopt their nationality.

 Individuals are not forced to join the Empire, but the benefits of doing so are considerable.
 Citizens enjoy the full protection of the law, their taxation is limited by the constitution and they have the right of travel and trade anywhere in the Empire.
 As a result most of the inhabitants of a conquered territory will adopt the nationality of their new nation and within a few years, they are culturaly indistinguishable from those who were born and raised as part of that nation.

 Everyone in the Empire speaks Imperial; this is phys-repped with English.
 Orc barbarians and foreigners in adjacent nations also speak this language.

 Foreigners from other lands do not speak Imperial as their mother-tongue although many who choose to visit the Empire have learned it.
 The native tongue for these foreign nations will be specified when details for them are added to the wiki.
-It is only possible to play an active member of these nations after details have been added to the wiki and if you are a fluent speaker of the listed language.

 If you are able to speak a foreign language in real life, then you are welcome to use that language in game.
 It represents a language foreign to the Empire, which your character has acquired.